 Scorers receive practice using training sets of responses to which scores have already been assigned, including marker responses (i.e., exemplar responses of each score point on the score scale).
-The training emphasizes equity and fair application of the score scale.
-Once scorers have been trained, they have to prove their ability to score accurately by completing a calibration exercise.
-Each response is read independently and scored by two scorers.
-If the two scores are not identical or adjacent, additional scoring is conducted to resolve the discrepancy.
+The training emphasizes consistent application of the score scale.
+Once scorers have been trained, they have to demonstrate their ability to score accurately by completing a calibration exercise.